-For NPISH's, as a pragmatic solution and in the absence of being able to identify anything more suitable, it is proposed to use as a real rate the rate of return for general government plus one percent.15 The target inflation rate would be added to get the nominal rate
+For NPISH's, as a pragmatic solution and in the absence of being able to identify anything more suitable, it is proposed to use as the real rate the average SRTP of 2.6 percent from the OECD's Measuring Capital.
+The target inflation rate would be added to get the nominal rate of return.
+An alternative would be to use the general government rate of return; however, it is considered that the SRTP is more relevant in the context of NPISHs.